Quantitative theory of magnetic interactions in solids: Detailed derivation of the exchange formulas

 We represent the expression Eq.~\eqref{first} as a difference of ``single particle'' ($sp$) and ``double counted'' ($dc$) terms as it is usual in the density functional theory.
 When neglecting the quasiparticle damping, $ \Omega _{sp}$ is nothing but the thermodynamic potential of ''free'' fermions but with exact quasiparticle energies.
 Suppose we change the external potential, for example, by small spin rotations.
 Then the variation of the thermodynamic potential can be written as

 where $\delta ^{*}$ is the variation without taking into account the change of the ``self-consistent potential'' (i.e. self energy) and $\delta _1$ is the variation due to this change of $\Sigma $.
-Taking into account Eq.~\eqref{var} it can be easily shown (cf. Ref.~\onlinecite{luttinger1960ground,kotliar-DMFT}) that
+Taking into account Eq.~\eqref{var} it can be easily shown (cf. Ref.~\onlinecite{luttinger1960ground,kotliar-DMFT}) that one may identify the expression

 and hence